 According to the BLS, another leading cause of fatal workplace accidents in 2017 was toxic substances and environmental hazards.
 These injuries can be caused by the following:

 - Chemical fumes

 Toxic substances can lead to sudden injury, but prolonged exposure can also lead to serious illnesses that result in death.
 You should also be aware that certain environmental hazards can also lead to illnesses and death, including:

 - Poor ventilation

 - Human waste and other bodily fluids

 Workplace violence is an often-overlooked source of workplace injuries.
 This can include violence among co-workers, and is also prevalent among those who deal with the public at large.
 Health care workers are especially at risk.

 The following steps can help prevent fatal workplace accidents:

 If you or a loved one has been injured in a workplace accident in the Fort Lauderdale area, you need someone on your side to make sure you get the compensation you deserve.
-The Law Offices of David I. Fuchs is here to help you understand your options and work through the process so that you can move on with your life.
+The David I. Fuchs, Injury & Accident Lawyer, P.A. is here to help you understand your options and work through the process so that you can move on with your life.